GIA vs AGS

 - AGS uses a 0–10 scale for cut, color, and clarity (0 being ideal and 10 being poor).

 The Gemological Institute of America (GIA) was established in 1931 as a non-profit institute to protect buyers and sellers of gemstones by comprehensively researching and grading diamonds.
 It developed the 4Cs international grading system (Cut, Clarity, Carat, and Color) in 1953.
-It is headquartered in California and has 11 campuses, 9 laboratories, and 4 research centers across 13 countries.
+It is headquartered in California and has 11 campuses, nine laboratories, and four research centers across 13 countries.

-GIA mainly offers two grading reports: diamond dossiers and full grading reports.
-Dossiers are small reports without a full clarity plot, often issued for small diamonds.
+GIA mainly offers two grading reports: diamond dossiers and complete grading reports.
+Dossiers are short reports without an entire clarity plot, often issued for small diamonds.
 On the other hand, the full report is a comprehensive document.
 As a result, it often provides sufficient information for professional dealers to accurately assess a diamond's quality based on the report without physically seeing it.

 Given that GIA is mainly a non-profit educational institution, it is usually treated as a reliable lab; its graduate gemologists are also respected in the industry.
-Furthermore, its educational certificates are often benchmarks for how individuals professionalize/accredit their craft as graduate gemologists.
-Additionally, its 4Cs and continued research and publication continue to positively contribute to the flourishing and growth of the diamond industry.
+Furthermore, its academic certificates are often benchmarks for how individuals professionalize/accredit their craft as graduate gemologists.
+Additionally, its 4Cs and continued research and publication positively contribute to the flourishing and growth of the diamond industry.

-GIA is still exploring a crucial subject before it decides to offer conclusive determinations/results: the cut grade.
-For example, it provides a cut grade in round-cut diamonds, but it has yet to assign it to other fancy cut stones, such as princess-cut or cushion-cut diamonds.
+GIA is still exploring a crucial subject before it offers conclusive determinations/results: the cut grade.
+For example, it provides a cut grade in round-cut diamonds but has yet to assign it to other fancy cut stones, such as princess-cut or cushion-cut diamonds.
 In our opinion, GIA is still working out the best and final proportions and criteria before it gives these grades in its reports.

 Even in round diamonds, GIA offers excellent cut grades in a wide range instead of AGS, which uses a specific proportion-based system.
 GIA argues that the proportions can be modeled differently to achieve optimal fire, brilliance, and scintillation.
-It also believes that a rigid proportions-based system is not the right approach to determine the cut grade of a diamond.
+It also believes that there are better approaches than a rigid proportions-based system to determine the cut grade of a diamond.
 Please read our detailed article on diamond proportions for further details.

 As GIA has grown, its grading practices have become less consistent in recent times.
-For example, we recently submitted a big G VVS2 GIA graded diamond to be regarded after recutting it, and GIA graded it more as a lower H grade diamond (not honoring their own grading report).
+For example, we recently submitted a big G VVS2 GIA graded diamond to be regarded after recutting it.
+GIA graded it more as a lower H grade diamond (not honoring their grading report).

 The American Gem Society (AGS) was established in 1934.
 It is a trade association of jewelers, traders, appraisers, and suppliers, operating primarily on a membership basis.
 As part of its commitment to learning and education, AGS created the American Gem Society Laboratories (AGSL) in 1996.
 AGS also has an advanced instruments division, founded in 2004.